bedrockio/model/README.md

 }
 ```

-#### Keyword Field Caching

-A common problem with search is filtering on fields belonging to foreign models.
+#### Search Validation

+The [validation](#validation) generated for search using `getSearchValidation`
+is inherently looser and allows more fields to be passed to allow complex
+searches compatible with the above.

+### Cache

-The search module helps to alleviate this issue by allowing a simple way to
-cache foreign fields on the model to allow filtering on them.
+The cache module allows a simple way to cache foreign fields on a document and
+optionally keep them in sync.

 ```json
 {